-The component with which the user interacts is a command interpreter, more commonly called a shell.
-It interprets interactive commands and shell scripts.
+The component with which the user interacts is the command interpreter, more commonly called shell.
+It interprets interactive commands and program instructions (shell scripts).
 There are multiple shells (C Shell, Bash, K-Shell, ... ).
-By default the shell of the users is BASH
+By default the user shell is BASH

 echo $SHELL